samipak458/Simple-Library-Managment-With-Azure-Services/readme.md

 ## Simple Library Management is an Open Source Website built using HTML, CSS, JavaScript and Bootstrap.

 A simple library management project that is easy to use and helps learners understand the basic concept of JS.
-In this project, the user has a provision to add book details like book name, author name, book url, isbn, edition, publication date, status of reading the book, book genre through the web page.
-In addition to this, the user has a provision to search for the available books in the library by the book name or author name, or type.
+In this project, the user has a provision to add book details like book name, author name, book URL, ISBN, edition, publication date, the status of reading the book, and book genre through the web page.
+In addition, the user has a provision to search for the available books in the library by the book name, author name, or type.
 If book details are present in the LocalStorage, the search details are displayed on the web page.
-User has also a provision to delete a specific book or delete all books.
-The user can also choose his favourite books and also edit any book details very easily.
+Users also have a provision to delete a specific book or all books.
+The user can choose his favorites and edit any book details very quickly.

 In this project, you will learn how to implement add, remove/delete, search, and save functionalities.
 You will also learn how to deploy, or publish, your web site to Azure so that you can show it off to your friends.